“Trust is the lubrication that makes it possible for organizations to work.”

-And while it’s an extra piece of workload you perhaps could do without, it can bring a sense of confidence that a board is doing everything at least reasonably well.
+And while it’s an extra piece of workload for everyone involved, it does bring a sense of confidence that a board is performing properly.

-Such a health check can also flag up issues which provide a valuable early warning system for things that could cost a company dear later on.
+A health check can flag up issues that provide a valuable early warning system for items that could cost a company dear later on.

-Depending on the size of the board and its availability, we can run a process in 3 to 6 months.
-A questionnaire followed by an observation and a set of one to one interviews provides us a good snapshot to make an assessment.
+Depending on the size of the board, the frequency of its meeting and members’ availability, we can run a process in around ten weeks.
+A good brief, a questionnaire followed by an observation and a set of one to one interviews provides us a good snapshot to make an assessment.

-The output is a report and it can be viewed as a standalone piece of work or an initial reiview for something more substantial.
+The output is a report and a presentation to the board that can be viewed as a standalone piece of work or an initial review for something more substantial.

 When things have to change